rkansal47/HHbbVV/AnalysisPlan.md

  - background estimation from data sidebands
  - with AK8 and AK15 mass-decorrelated ParticleNet Hbb taggers + NOT mass-decorrelated AK8 ParticleNet H4q tagger

-### Preliminary 2017 trigger scale factor measurements:
+### Preliminary 2017 trigger scale factor measurements
  - Measured for AK8, AK15, and hybrid jets, single-jet 2D (mass, pT binned) efficiencies (applied assuming prob. of each fat jet passing trigger is independent) and 3D (jet 1 mass, jet 1 pt, jet 2 pt binned)  efficiencies ([processors](https://github.com/rkansal47/HHbbVV/blob/main/processors/JetHTTriggerEfficienciesProcessor.py))
  - Tentatively decided to use hybrid case which gave the highest preselection yield and should increase with a better HWW tagger